fung-money/react-native-integration/README.md

 **NOTE**: Because both the Apple Pay and Google Pay tokens returned to your application are encrypted and one time use, transmitting and storing them **DOES NOT** fall in scope of PCI-DSS.

-## What This Demo Shows
-- **Native Wallet Integration**: Apple Pay and Google Pay with single codebase
-- **Customer Authentication**: Handles 3DS challenge redirects
-- **Cross-Platform**: Works on both iOS and Android with minimal platform-specific code

 ## Repo description

-Key logic can be found in `App.tsx`

-It shows two different ways of integrating payments, using previously tokenized cards, and directly invoking the native mobile wallets.

-The example using tokenized cards shows opening of a redirect url in the case where shopper authentication is required.

-The example for using native wallets can be found in `App.tsx` function `handleWalletPayment`.
+Key logic can be found in `App.tsx`, specifically in the function `handleWalletPayment`.
 It is already cross platform supporting both Apple Pay and Google Pay (called AndroidPay by the `react-native-payments` library).
 For simplicity the demo app directly calls Embed APIs.

 ## Apple Pay Specific Setup